Accurizing

 Accurizing is the process of improving the accuracy and precision of a gun (firearm or airgun).

-For firearms, accuracy is the ability to hit exactly what one is aiming at, and precision is the ability to hit the same place over and over again in a repeatable fashion.
+For shooting sport, accuracy is the gun's ability to hit exactly what the shooter is aiming at, and precision is the ability to hit the same place over and over again in a repeatable fashion.
 Both are the goals of accurizing, which generally concentrates on four different areas: